eugeneai/python-kyototycoon/README.rst

 once.
 The caller will most likely know the type of data that the called script returns and must do the marshalling itself.

 REPLICATION SLAVE
 -----------------
-Since version 0.6.2 this library also contains a replication slave class.
+Since version 0.7.0 this library also contains a replication slave class.
 This class provides a ``consume()`` generator function that receives and parses transaction log entries from a Kyoto Tycoon master server into dictionaries.

-This can be used to build your own custom replication or react to server "set", "remove" or "clear" operations.
+This can be used to build your own custom replication schemes, like key filtering, or react to server "set", "remove" or "clear" database operations.

-Note that only explicit operations create transaction log events.
+Do note that only explicit operations create transaction log events.
-Implicit operations like key removal upon expiration do not.
+Implicit operations like key removal upon expiration don't.

+Unlike the client library, the replication slave always handles the "key" and "value" attributes as opaque binary data.

 COMPATIBILITY
 -------------